Soviet rocketry: R-7 Rocket

 The R-7 Rocket was a Soviet missile developed during the Cold War as the R-7 Semyorka (Р-7 Семёрка).
 It was the world's first intercontinental ballistic missile, launched Sputnik 1, the first artificial satellite, into orbit, and became the basis for the R-7 family which includes Sputnik, Luna, Molniya, Vostok, and Voskhod space launchers, as well as later Soyuz variants.
 Several versions are still in use.

 Design work began in 1953 at OKB-1 with the requirement for a missile with a launch mass of 170 to 200 tons, range of 8,500 km and carrying a 3000 kg nuclear warhead, powerful enough to launch a nuclear warhead against the United States.
-In late 1953 the warhead's mass was increased to 5.5 to 6 tons to accommodate the then planned theromonuclear bomb.
+In late 1953 the warhead's mass was increased to 5.5 to 6 tons to accommodate the then planned thermonuclear bomb.

 The principle of a staged missile, also known as a "rocket packet", was first proposed by Mikhail Tikhonravov, which was supported by Korolev and expanded by Dmitry Okhotsimsky, which concluded that a core and four strap on boosters as the preferred model, which the R-7 used.
 The four strap on propulsion engines were powered by the RD-107 engine, each with two Vernier engines to assist with steering.
 The central core's RD-108 engine included four Vernier engines utilized for steering.

 Instead of a free-standing missile which was launched from a horizontal pad, it turned out that assembling a cluster of a central core and four boosters on the pad is almost impossible without it falling apart.
 The solution was to eliminate the pad and to suspend the entire rocket in the trusses that bear both vertical weight load as well as horizontal wind forces.